r4in/macbook-setup/git/git-ignore.md

 venv
 node_modules
 .sass-cache
 ```

-Or simply download[macOS specific .gitignore](https://github.com/github/gitignore/blob/master/Global/macOS.gitignore)maintained by GitHub itself and put contents of it to`~/.gitignore`.
+Or simply downloadn[macOS specific .gitignore](https://github.com/github/gitignore/blob/master/Global/macOS.gitignore) maintained by GitHub itself and put contents of it to`~/.gitignore`.

 > **Note**: You can also download it using curl
 >